-Lou and Maria had come for coaching because of the frequent, strong disrespect from their intense son Aidan, often followed by his refusal to take a break in his room.
-All they could relate to was the frustration they felt in these conflicts, so I made an analogy:
+Lou and Maria had come for coaching because of the frequent, strong disrespect from their intense 5-year-old son Aidan.
+This was often followed by his refusal to take a break in his room.
+All they could relate to was the frustration they felt towards Aidan in these conflicts, so I made this analogy:

 Lou and Maria’s expressions softened and Lou agreed, “That helps me understand.”

 Then I said, “Fast forward 10 years when your son is in his teens.
-If you command, “Aidan, you can’t talk to me that way!
-Go to your room!” even if he does go, what’s his heart doing as he goes?
+If you command, ‘Aidan, you can’t talk to me that way!
+Go to your room!’ even if he does go, what’s going on in his heart?”